rkaramandi/rkaramandi.github.io/_posts/2017-06-03-install-kubernetes-flannel-centos7.md

 ---
 layout: post
-title:  "Install Kubernetes with Flannel Network Plugin on CentOS 7"
+title:  "Gist // Install Kubernetes with Flannel Network Plugin on CentOS 7"
+description: Thought I would create a Gist and document installing Flannel with Kubernetes on CentOS
 date:   2017-06-03
-categories: docker
+tags: [kubernetes, docker, flannel, linux]
+comments: true
+share: true
 ---

 ## Install Prerequisites on ALL (Worker and Master) Nodes